ninjaframework/ninja/ninja-core/src/site/markdown/documentation/logging.md

  * On the filesystem
  * and if the "file" is a http url it will try to load the configuration from there.

 <div class="alert alert-info">
+There is one tiny drawback with using application.conf to configure logging:

+Logging can start before Ninja starts up.
+Think of Jetty starting up and once startup is finished Ninja begins to load.
+Jetty already might write some log messages, but these are not configured by Ninja's applications.conf.

+In that early phase it might be the case that Logback uses a default configuration that prints out messages to System.out.

 Using the Java system property <code>-Dlogback.configurationFile</code> to configure logging will always override all settings in application.conf.
+This also configures logging from the very beginning.
 </div>

 Quick intro to Logback